Trump Could Surpass Obama's Total Travel Spendings — In Just One Year

 So far, POTUS has spent about 25% of his presidency, or 21 days out his 82 days in office, at Mar-A-Lago.
-During that time, the estimated cost of his travels between Florida and Washington, D.C., has been about $21.6 million (£17.3 million).
+During that time, the estimated cost of his travels between Florida and Washington, D.C., has been about $21.6 million.

 Advertisement

-On the other hand, President Obama's total travel spending during his eight years in office was a little under $97 million (£77.5 million), according to documents reviewed by the conservative government watchdog Judicial Watch.
+On the other hand, President Obama's total travel spending during his eight years in office was a little under $97 million, according to documents reviewed by the conservative government watchdog Judicial Watch.
 This figure included what Obama spent during his personal trips, such as his annual family vacation in Martha's Vineyard, MA, and also his work trips throughout his entire administration.

 During the Obamas' time in office, President Trump was highly critical of his predecessor's golf trips and vacations.